 The optimal utilisation of the ICT infrastructure will also be facilitated if a plan for automation of processes are drawn up and implemented.
-School administration, stores inventory, library and laboratories can improve their operation if appropriately supported by automation and appropriate ICT tools.
+School administration, stores inventory, library and laboratories can improve their operation if appropriately supported by automation.
 A general management information system, which incorporates students and teachers data, monitoring and evaluation of performance and institutional planning, would also be an enabler.